-The 2018/2019 Para-snowboard World Cup season kicked off on Wednesday, 7 November, in Dubai, UAE, with a day of firsts for the Australians.
+The opening leg of the 2018-2019 World Para-snowboard World Cup season in Dubai, UAE, has witnessed a day of firsts for the Australians.

-The slopes of the Ski Dubai resort first witnessed Sean Pollard‘s maiden World Cup podium.
-And the 27-year-old Aussie not only took a place between the medallists in the men’s banked slalom SB-UL, but also claimed gold, after running faster than the Austrian Patrick Mayrhofer (silver) and his compatriot Simon Patmore (bronze).
+The slopes of the Ski Dubai resort first saw Sean Pollard‘s maiden World Cup podium.
+And the 27-year-old Aussie not only took a place between the medallists in the men’s banked slalom SB-UL, but claimed gold, after running faster than the Austrian Patrick Mayrhofer (silver) and his Australian teammate Simon Patmore (bronze).

-The snowboarder lost most of his left arm and his lower right arm due to a shark attack while surfing in Esperance, Western Australia, four years ago.
+The snowboarder lost most of his left arm and his lower right arm due to a shark attack while surfing in Esperance, WA, four years ago.

-“I’d never snowboarded before my accident, but I was used to surfing and to skateboarding, so I gave it a try,” Pollard added.
+“I’d never snowboarded before my accident, but I was used to surfing and to skateboarding, so I gave it a try.”

-He made his international debut during the 2016/2017 season and was part of the Australian team that competed at the PyeongChang 2018 Paralympic Winter Games, where he finished fifth in the men’s banked slalom SB-UL.
+Pollard made his international debut during the 2016-2017 season and was part of the Australian team that competed at the PyeongChang 2018 Paralympic Winter Games, where he finished fifth in the men’s banked slalom SB-UL.

 “I won my first World Cup gold medal today, but I have to keep up the good work.
-It’s a long road to the World Championships and to the next Paralympic Games,” said the Aussie.
+It’s a long road to the World Championships and to the next Paralympic Games,” he said.

-Like Pollard, his teammate Ben Tudhope also celebrated his first win at a World Para-snowboard World Cup.
-The-18-year-old has been competing since the 2014/2015 season and was all smiles after the race in the men’s banked slalom SB-LL2.
+Like Pollard, his teammate Ben Tudhope also celebrated his first victory at a World Para-snowboard World Cup.
+The-18-year-old has been competing since the 2014-2015 season, and was all smiles after the race in the men’s banked slalom SB-LL2.

 “Great day, great race.
 The course here is Dubai is awesome.
 They put a pretty good slope for us and I got a great run.
 I am amazed by my first World Cup win ever.
 I’ve been training so hard and feels good to see it paying off.”